 CONNECT (The Connecticut Network of Care Transformation)

-CONNECT builds upon previous efforts to bridge gaps in services and create an integrated system of care so families can access the services they need in a timely and effective manner.
+The work of CONNECT built upon previous efforts (such as WrapCT*) to bridge gaps in services and create an integrated system of care so families can access the services they need in a timely and effective manner.